Oļegs Latiševs: Cooperation with FIBA Europe

 The cooperative work with FIBA Europe started in 2003 with the fourth tier European Championship (in accordance to the European professional club basketball system classification), in particular FIBA EuroCup Challenge.
 The League in which National teams took part was established in 2002 and terminated in 2006.

 He also serviced matches in other subordinated to FIBA Europe Championships, in total having worked at 267 matches organised by FIBA Europe.

 In 2003/2004 Latisevs was invited to Europe Championship for young men in the age category under 16.
 As a result, he became the permanent Europe Championship referee for young men in the age categories under 16, under 18, under 20.

 Already in 2005 Latisevs was regularly invited as a referee to Europe Basketball Championship (Eurobasket) that took place once in two years among european teams that have qualified for FIBA Basketball World Cup and the Olympic Games.

 Cooperation with Euroleague

 After the end of four season work with FIBA Europe in 2007/2008 Latisevs was invited to the first tier Championships (Euroleague) and second tier European Transnational Championships (Basketball Eurocup, known also as ULEB Eurocup).
 The organiser and the operator of these Championships for state-members of FIBA Europe is Euroleague.
 Already during the third season of the work with Euroleague, Latisevs was delegated as referee to Euroleague final four.

-During his refereeing career, Latisevs serviced five Euroleague final fours.
+During his refereeing career, Latisevs serviced six Euroleague final fours, including that of 2026 in Athens.